 Most of the attention on Facebook and disinformation in the past week or so has focused on the platform’s decision not to fact-check political advertising, along with the choice of right-wing site Breitbart News as one of the “trusted sources” for Facebook’s News tab.
 But these two developments are just part of the much larger story about Facebook’s role in distributing disinformation of all kinds, an issue that is becoming more crucial as we get closer to the 2020 presidential election.
 And according to one recent study, the problem is getting worse instead of better, especially when it comes to news stories about issues related to the election.
 Avaaz, a site that specializes in raising public awareness about global public-policy issues, says its research shows fake news stories got 86 million views in the past three months, more than three times as many as during the previous three-month period.

-Step three: Facebook announces it has used an academic institution led by former staff to measure authenticity of information
+Step three: Facebook announces it has used an academic institution led by former staff to measure authenticity of actions (not information)

 Working with the Stanford Internet Observatory (SIO) and the Daily Beast, Facebook determined that the shuttered accounts were coordinating to advance pro-Russian agendas through the use of fabricated profiles and accounts of real people from the countries where they operated, including local content providers.
 The sites were removed not because of the content itself, apparently, but because the accounts promoting the content were engaged in inauthentic and coordinated actions.

-Interesting to see former staff of Facebook hiding inside an academic village to look like they aren’t working for Facebook, while still working for Facebook on a variation of the thing that Facebook says it’s not working on.
+Interesting to see former staff of Facebook hiding inside an academic village to look like they aren’t working for Facebook, while still working for Facebook on a variation of the thing that Facebook says it would not be working on.

 If Facebook were a company in 1915 would they have said they don’t care about inauthentic information in “Birth of a Nation” that encouraged restarting the KKK?